Rijksmuseum van Oudheden: Reuvens takes charge

 The collection of the Rijksmuseum van Oudheden began with an inheritance in 1743.
 After the death of Gerard van Papenbroek, his collection was bequeathed to Leiden University.
 The bequest comprised about 150 antiquities and was published in 1746 by a professor of the university.
 It was put on public display but poorly cared for until half a century later when it would finally get an official curator.
-This curator was classicist Dr. Caspar Reuvens, the world's first archaeology professor.
+This curator was classicist Caspar Reuvens, the world's first archaeology professor.
 Along with his duties as a professor at the university came the care of the archaeological cabinet, then consisting mainly of the Papenbroek inheritance.

 Reuvens quickly added other collections from both within and outside Leiden to the university's antiquities.
 Antiquities from the Rijksmuseum Amsterdam were transferred to Leiden with government support in 1825.
 Some pieces from the Thoms Collection were among the favorites of the director of the Amsterdam museum.
 It was agreed that these would not be moved to Leiden until after his directorship.
 These became part of the Leiden collection in 1844.
 In 1826, a collection of prehistorical materials arrived from the Museum of Natural History.